 We recognize that, occasionally, it is necessary to change one's name.
 Students can request a name change through the registrar's office.
-George Fox University requires that a student present a Social Security card† displaying the new name to staff in the Registrar's Office.
+George Fox University requires that a student present a Social Security card, driver's license, state ID, passport, birth certificate, divorce decree/dissolution authorizing the name change, judicial decree specifically authorizing a name change, or naturalization papers displaying the new name to the staff in the registrar's office.
 Upon verification, staff will update a student's name in the data system for use throughout the university.